-CSA offers one-time financial assistance for rent and/or PG&E bills, as well as providing vouchers to meet some other basic necessities of life such as work clothing and transportation.
-We also have limited dental, vision, and prescription assistance available for uninsured children.
+CSA offers financial assistance for rent and/or PG&E bills, as well as providing vouchers to meet some other basic necessities of life such as work clothing and transportation.
+We also have limited dental, vision and prescription assistance available for uninsured children.

 CSA offers food items including fresh dairy and produce to those in need.
-Our Food & Nutrition Center is open 5-days/week and individuals and families can “shop" for food items to stretch their budgets and minimize food-insecurity.
-Nutrition education, healthy eating and shopping habits are emphasized though workshops, flyers and recipes.
+In response to the COVID-19 pandemic, CSA’s Food & Nutrition Center is open three days/week so individuals and families can receive nutritious food to stretch their budgets and minimize food-insecurity.
+Nutrition education, healthy eating and shopping habits are emphasized through workshops, flyers and recipes.

 CSA has a staff of geriatric social worker/case managers to provide in-home assessments, counseling and referrals for community resources to help seniors live independently in their own homes and avoid premature institutionalization and/or unnecessary hospitalizations.
-For seniors with chronic health conditions we offer intensive case management in partnership with El Camino Hospital with both a specialized social worker and RN on staff.
-We also provide Community Outreach volunteers to provide escorted transportation and shopping assistance.
+For seniors with chronic health conditions, we offer intensive case management in partnership with El Camino Hospital with a specialized social worker, an RN case manager, and an LVN case manager.
+We also offer Community Outreach volunteers to provide escorted transportation and shopping assistance.

-CSA provides hot and nutritious subsidized lunches for anyone over 60-years old 5 day/week at the Mountain View Senior Center in partnership with both Santa Clara County’s Aging and Adult Service Department and with the City of Mountain View.
+CSA provides hot and nutritious subsidized lunches for anyone over 60 years old, 5 days/week at the Mountain View Senior Center in partnership with both Santa Clara County’s Aging and Adult Service Department and with the City of Mountain View.
 Entertainment, dancing, bingo, health and nutrition education is offered both before and after the lunch program.
 Check the monthly calendar for daily menus and activities.